- Los Angeles Unified School District

 Is masking required during the 2022-23 school year?

-Indoor masking is strongly recommended, but not required, for all employees, students and visitors at Los Angeles Unified elementary, secondary and adult school campuses, Expanded Transitional Kindergarten/Preschool Collaborative Classrooms (ETK/PCC), and in all non-school locations (including school buses and vans), with some exceptions.
-This guidance also applies to students, employees, and visitors at EECs, EECPCCs, CSPPs, Infant Centers, and PALS classrooms.
+Indoor masking is recommended, but not required, for all employees, students and visitors at Los Angeles Unified elementary, secondary and adult school campuses, Expanded Transitional Kindergarten/Preschool Collaborative Classrooms (ETK/PCC), and in all non-school locations (including school buses and vans), with some exceptions.
+Beginning July 1, 2022, this guidance also applies to students, employees, and visitors at EECs, EECPCCs, CSPPs, Infant Centers, and PALS classrooms.

-Per Los Angeles County Department of Public Health requirements, all individuals who are identified as close contacts are required to wear a highly protective mask indoors at school for 10 days after the last date of exposure.
-Students with mask accomodations who are identified as a close contact must quarantine at home for 10 days following last date of exposure.
+Individuals who are identified as close contacts are highly recommended to wear a highly protective mask indoors at school for 10 days after the last date of exposure indoors except for eating and drinking.

 Masking requirements are subject to change with updated guidance from the Los Angeles County Department of Public Health.